martinhellwagner/voice-processing-tool/README.md

 ## Introduction

 This is a prototypal Voice Processor written entirely in Java, which shows as Proof of Concept the enhancement of voice samples stemming from an audio file or a microphone recording with regard to clarity, understandability and sound.
 Prior to the enhancement, the base frequency of the user's voice is determined by a Voice Profiler.
-This project has been commissioned by and carried out for the Audio Branding Agency [Why Do Birds](https://www.whydobirds.de).

 ## How to get stared